freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/ram/index.md

 ## RAM

 RAM stands for random-access memory, alternatively referred to as **main memory**, **primary memory**, or **system memory**.
 It is a piece of computer hardware where the data that your computer is currently working on is stored.<br>
 Unlike hard drives, RAM is a volatile memory and requires power to keep the data accessible.
 If the computer is turned off, all data contained in RAM is lost.
-New users often confuse RAM with disk drive space.
+New computerusers often confuse RAM with hard drive space.
 See [memory definition](https://www.computerhope.com/jargon/m/memory.htm) for a comparison between memory and storage.<br>

 #### Types of RAM: